theideasaler/calendar_date_picker2/README.md

 ```
 ## Contributions
 Feel free to contribute to this project. 🍺 Pull requests are welcome!

-However, there are some rules that need to be followed before creating a PR:
+There are some tips before creating a PR:

 - Please use the official [Dart Extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code) as your formatter
-- Please do not introduce changes that are not realated to your code
+- Please do not introduce changes that are not related to your code